 Set the Default Service Configuration

-- Select the radio button Use a Specific Account and specify the service account username and password.
+- Select the account typeand specify the service account username and password.
 If the Vault service runs as a named account, that account must have rights to manage services, log in as a service, access the Vault installation files, and write to the database.

 Note: If using SQL Server Express, you can choose Use Local System as the service account.

-- On the initial Vault user page, enter the Active Directory username of the account that first logs into Vault.
+- On the initial Vault user page, enter the username of the account that first logs into Vault.

 - Enter the AD account you created earlier to be the first administrative account in Vault.
 It should be entered in the following format: domain\username.